typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 I didn’t work on it much this year, except to respond to requests to add carriers, but received some great contributions.

-I'm avoiding this project because next steps are hard.
+Textbelt's next steps are hard.
 International texting is unreliable and very difficult to debug without owning a phone from each carrier.

-I also need better ways to prevent abuse.
+The service also needs better ways to prevent abuse.
 Some people send texts nonstop, for the most part getting “quota exceeded.”
-Some of my volume is due to these useless messages (probably spam) being sent.
-Addressing this abuse will cause my overall usage numbers to drop.
+These messages, probably spam, inflate the volume of texts sent and jeopardize reliability for regular users.

 ## ListeningPost